-- Rubbish is disposed of as ecologically as possible: all kitchen refuse is fed to neighbours' pigs, paper and cardboard are kept for burning in the wood stove and fireplaces in winter, and all glass bottles, plastic bottles and aluminium tins are taken to the recycler's.
+- rubbish is disposed of as ecologically as possible: all kitchen refuse is fed to neighbours' pigs or goats, paper and cardboard are kept for burning in the wood stove and fireplaces in winter, and all glass bottles, plastic bottles and aluminium tins are taken to the recycler's.
 Therefore only a minimum of rubbish is burnt in deep pits that are then covered up.

 Work with the local community:

-- About 20 families get water daily from our borehole thanks to a communal tap at the bottom of our plot that saves women and children a long walk to the village tap.
+- a number of neighbours get water from our borehole thanks to the tap next to the main house in order to save women and children a long walk to the village tap.

-- We buy as many vegetables as we can from several neighbours' gardens; we also buy all our eggs locally, and occasionally chickens for meat as well.
+- we grow some vegetables and herbs and we also buy as many vegetables as we can from several neighbours' gardens, especially in summer.
+We buy all our eggs locally from a farmer.

-- We work closely with the Morija Museum and Archives - a pioneer in heritage management and education in Lesotho and the organiser of the annual Morija Arts and Cultural Festival.
+- we work closely with the Morija Museum and Archives - a pioneer in heritage management and education in Lesotho.

 Facilitate authentic and mutually beneficial encounters between the tourists and the locals:

-- In 2010, we created a small Centre for the youth of our hamlet in one of the buildings on our site.
-It has a library and it is also a quiet place for them to do their homework, with desks, computers and lots of resources they don't have at home.
-Thanks to the young foreign volunteers who run it, the Centre also gives the local youth a chance to practise their English, to get exposed to different cultures while realising the value of their own culture, and generally to gain self-confidence.
-Guests are always welcome to visit the Youth Centre and can contribute by helping some of the youngsters with their homework or simply by chatting with them.
-Donations of books, stationery, posters, etc are accepted gratefully.
-See www.facebook.com/hamatelayouth.
+- in 2010, we created a small Centre for the youth of our hamlet in one of the buildings on our site.
+It has two rooms, one of which is a quiet place to do homework, with a long desk, a computer (plus a heater in winter) and a small library.
+In the other room, the youngsters can charge their phones, play games, listen to music, etc. Once a week movies are shown and there's a soccer team linked to the youth centre.
+Thanks to the young foreign volunteers who run it, the Centre also gives the local youth a chance to practise their English and to get exposed to different cultures while realising the value of their own culture.